scheinerman/HasseDiagrams.jl/README.md

 ## Layout Methods

 * `basic_layout` places vertices vertically based on their rank and, within each rank, the horizontal placement is evenly spaced.
 * `dim2_layout` is a decent layout function that is applicable to posets whose dimension is at most two.
 Reasonbly quick.
-In the poset has dimension greater than two, a reasonable alternative is presented.
+If the poset has dimension greater than two, a reasonable alternative is presented.
 * `layered_layout` is a Sugiyaqma style layout from the [LayeredLayouts](https://github.com/oxinabox/LayeredLayouts.jl) module.
 Can be slow.